 What Is Black Algae?

 Algae is a plant.
 It grows all over the world.
 There are many types, from single-celled algae to seaweed.
 Black algae is not the same as green algae.
 While green algae is a plant, black algae is a bacterium.
 It is blue-green, but it gets its black color from pigments.
 Black algae is dangerous.
 It is full of cyanotoxins, which are natural poisons.
-If you swim in water that has it, or you drink it, you can get sick.
-The same is true for any animal that drinks or swims in the water.
+If you swim in water that has it or you drink it, you can get sick.
+The same applies to any animal that drinks or swims in the water.
 Signs of sickness include nausea, severe cramping, and vomiting.
 If the illness becomes severe enough, it could lead to liver damage.

 What Does Black Algae Look Like?